 Getting out early can be an advantage in the documentary race, which is often front loaded at January’s Sundance Film Festival.
-While a raft of movies made their mark, the question is which ones can sustain support through the end of the year.
+While a raft of movies made their mark, only a few could sustain support through the end of the year.

 The Netflix Factor

-Also building buzz out of Sundance was African-American transgender filmmaker Yance Ford’s “Strong Island,” which won a Special Jury Prize for Storytelling for this deeply emotional, in-your-face docu-memoir about the murder of his beloved brother by a Long Island white man.
-Ford walks us through his family history and dives into a procedural investigation into the homicide, trying to understand why his brother’s killer was never charged.
+Building buzz out of Sundance was African-American transgender filmmaker Yance Ford’s deeply emotional, in-your-face docu-memoir “Strong Island,” which won a Special Jury Prize for Storytelling.
+Ford walks us through his family history and dives into a procedural investigation into the murder of his beloved brother by a Long Island white man, trying to understand why his brother’s killer was never charged.

 “Abacus: Small Enough to Jail”

 “Last Men in Aleppo”